top of page

 Requirements to graduate from LLEAD:

-• Attend the 5-day learning retreat
+• Attend the 6-day in-person Intensive

 • Participate in a minimum 10 online classes